ivy-llc/ivy/docs/partial_source/contributing/4_open_tasks.rst

 1. Add a comment with the following format:
 :code:`add_reformatting_checklist_<category_name>` on your PR, where *<category_name>*
 is the name of the category that the function belongs to.
+An example of this is shown below.

 .. image:: content/checklist_generator.png
    :width: 420